 Such diversity in a short time is pretty unique.
 The primary inhabitants of Jomsom are Thakali people and are quite famous for good food.

 Muktinath is one of the many examples of harmony and integration among Hinduism and Buddhism in Nepal.
 While Hindus refer to it as Muktinath Dham, Buddhists know it as Chumig Gyatsa.

-Another unique site you can see here is numerous pilgrims bathing in one of the 108 water sprouts that are shaped like the head of a bull.
+Another unique site where you can see here is numerous pilgrims bathing in one of the 108 water sprouts that are shaped like the head of a bull.
 Nothing unbelievable as it is a fact that has a significance of its own.

-Apart from enjoying the beauty of the Himalayas, Kali Gandaki etc you also get to collect fossils from the Jurassic era.
+Apart from enjoying the beauty of the Himalayas, Kali Gandaki, etc you also get to collect fossils from the Jurassic era.